ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/ACT/Mechanical/Application/SolveProcessSettings/ISolveConfiguration.md

 ## Method detail

-<a id="ISolveConfiguration.SetAsDefault"></a>

 ### ISolveConfiguration.SetAsDefault()

-Sets â€˜this' to be the default configuration to solve with.
+Sets 'this' to be the default configuration to solve with.

 <!-- !! processed by numpydoc !! -->